cabinets

 Shaker Style Kitchen Cabinets

-Shaker style cabinets dominate American kitchens for good reason.
-Their clean, simple design works in any home, from farmhouse to modern.
-The shaker style features a recessed center panel surrounded by a flat cabinet frame – it’s timeless and practical.
+American kitchens favor Shaker style cabinets for a reason.
+The timeless, minimalist style is perfect in any home, from modern to farmhouse.
+Shaker style offers a recessed center panel surrounded by a flat cabinet frame that is both classic and functional.

 Flat Panel Kitchen Cabinets